A free boundary isometric embedding problem in the unit ball

-We would also like to mention that Liu and Yau introduced a quasi-local mass in the space-time case and proved positivity thereof, see \cite{liu2003positivity,liu2006positivity}.
-Their mass was later on generalized and further studied by Wang and Yau, see \cite{wang2006generalization,wang2009isometric}.
-On the other hand, Lu and Miao derived a quasi-local mass type inequality in the Schwarzschild space, see \cite{lu2017minimal}. \\ In order to give an application of Theorem \ref{main theorem fbie}, we instead consider a compact three manifold $(M,g)$ with a non-smooth boundary $\partial M=S\cup \Sigma$.
+where $h$ is the metric of $\partial M$.
+It was already proved by S. Cohn-Vossen in 1927 that an isometric embedding of a convex surface is unique up to rigid motions provided it exists, see \cite{cohn1927zwei}.
+It follows that the Brown-York mass is well-defined.
+Under the assumption that $\partial M$ is strictly mean convex and that $(M,g)$ satisfies the dominant energy condition $R\geq 0$, where $R$ denotes the scalar curvature of $(M,g)$, Y. Shi and L.-F. Tam proved in \cite{shi2002positive} that the Brown-York mass is non-negative and that equality holds precisely if $(M,g)$ is isometric to a smooth domain in $\mathbb{R}^3$.
+In fact, they proved that the positive mass theorem for asymptotically flat manifolds is equivalent to the positivity of the Brown-York mass of every compact and convex domain.
+A weaker inequality, which still implies the positive mass theorem, was proven by O. Hijazi and S. Montiel using spinorial methods, see \cite{hijazi2014holographic}.
+We would also like to mention that C.-C. Liu and S.-T. Yau introduced a quasi-local mass in the space-time case and proved positivity thereof, see \cite{liu2003positivity,liu2006positivity}.
+Their mass was later on generalized and further studied by M.-T. Wang and S.-T. Yau, see \cite{wang2006generalization,wang2009isometric}.
+Moreover, S. Lu and P. Miao derived a quasi-local mass type inequality in the Schwarzschild space, see \cite{lu2017minimal}. \\ In the setting of free boundary surfaces, we instead consider a compact three-manifold $(M,g)$ with a non-smooth boundary $\partial M=S\cup \Sigma$.
 Here, $S$ and $\Sigma$ are compact smooth surfaces meeting orthogonally along their common boundary $\partial \Sigma=\partial S$.